fullfacing/keycloak4s/README.md

 Refer to the keycloak4s-core segment for details on KeycloakConfig.
 Please note that the authorization realm must be a [service account](https://www.keycloak.org/docs/latest/server_admin/index.html#_service_accounts)-enabled admin client.

 **2 - Create a KeycloakClient**<br/>
 The KeycloakClient handles the HTTP calls to the KeycloakServer.
-It requires a KeycloakConfig, and a sttp backend (the KeycloakClient and the sttp backend must match parametric types).
+It requires a KeycloakConfig, and an sttp backend (the KeycloakClient and the sttp backend must match parametric types).
 Alternatively, the Akka/Monix module can be used for a concrete implementation.
 For more information, refer to the [Module: keycloak4s-admin-monix](#keycloak4s-admin-monix) module of this document.

 *Example:*
 ```scala